RaviTambade/TFLdotNET/oo.md

 ### Object class

-Base class for all .NET classes
+All the types in .NET are represented as objects and are derived from the Object class.

-Object class methods
+The Object class has five methods:
-- public bool Equals(object)
-- protected void Finalize()
+- GetType
+  - 	Returns type of the object.
-- public int GetHashCode()
+- Equals
+  - Compares two object instances.
+Returns true if they are equal, otherwise false.
-- public System.Type GetType()
+- ReferenceEquals
+  - Compares two object instances.
+Returns true if both are same instances, otherwise false.
-- protected object MemberwiseClone()
+- ToString
-- public string ToString()
+  - Converts an instance to a string type.
+- GetHashCode
+  - 	Returns hashcode for an object.

 #### Polymorphism using Object